Lovable Just Killed Two Apps? Create Your Own SaaS Without Coding in 2 Days

 Lovable wired them up correctly on the first try.

-Secure Architecture & Permissions
+Secure Architecture & Advanced Permissions in Lovable

-I didn’t code.
-I gave Lovable short requirements to implement a secure backend-first architecture with Clerk for authentication and Supabase Edge Functions for authorization.
+This architecture is backend-first using Clerk for authentication and Supabase Edge Functions for authorization.

-Authentication: Clerk manages user sessions
+Authentication: Clerk manages login/logout and session lifecycle.

-Benefits: no direct DB access, centralized authorization, auditable logs (all operations logged in Edge Function logs)
+Auditable logs (all operations logged in Edge Function logs)

 3. Three Lovable Prompts You Can Reuse to Start Building